-(77) Safe and suitable--Ingredients which perform an appropriate function in the food in which they are used, and are used at a level no higher than necessary to achieve their intended purpose in the food.
+(85) Safe and suitable--Ingredients which perform an appropriate function in the food in which they are used, and are used at a level no higher than necessary to achieve their intended purpose in the food.

-(78) Sale--The term Shall mean any of the following:
+(87) Sale--The term “sale” or “sell” means a transaction, conveyance, exchange, barter, or trade that involves :

-(A) the manufacture, production, processing, packing, exposure, offer, or holding of any milk, milk product, or frozen dessert product;
+(A) the transfer or supplying of milk, milk products, raw milk, raw milk products, dairy products, or frozen dessert products;

-(B) the sale, dispensing, or giving of any milk, milk product, or frozen dessert product; or
+(B) the acquisition of milk, milk products, raw milk, raw milk products, dairy products, and frozen dessert products; or

-(C) the supplying of any milk, milk product, or frozen dessert to a retail establishment or to a consumer.
+(C) the transfer or acquisition of milk through a contribution system.

-(79) Sanitization--The application of any effective method or substance to a clean surface for the destruction of pathogens and other organisms as far as is practicable.
+(87) Sanitization--The application of any effective method or substance to a clean surface for the destruction of pathogens and other organisms as far as is practicable.
 Such treatment shall not adversely affect the equipment, the milk or milk product, or the health of consumers, and shall be acceptable to the regulatory agency.

-(80) Sherbet--The food defined in Title 21, CFR, §135.140(a) - (i).
+(88) Sherbet--The food defined in Title 21, CFR, §135.140.

-(81) Single service container--Any container having a milk product or frozen dessert, in contact with the containers surface and used in the packaging, handling, storing, or serving frozen desserts and/or milk products, which is intended for one usage only.
+(89) Single service container--Any container having a milk product or frozen dessert, in contact with the containers surface and used in the packaging, handling, storing, or serving frozen desserts and/or milk products, which is intended for one usage only.